*SPOILER ALERT! *

 was happy to hear it, on many levels.
 She took a seat across from him after he

-kicked out the chair with the toe of his shoe.
+kicked out a chair with the toe of his shoe.
 He was still grinning.

 “You’re